 Appreciation of present life is not the same as mood of the moment.
 One may be dissatisfied with life, but still feel euphoric occasionally.
-Momentaneous affect may influence the perception of life-experiences and the global judgement of life, but it is not synonymous with happiness as defined here.
+Momentous affect may influence the perception of life-experiences and the global judgement of life, but it is not synonymous with happiness as defined here.

-2.2 Variable aspects
+Variable aspects

 Evaluations of life may differ in several respects.
 One difference is in their certainty: some people are rather definitive about their appraisal of life, whereas others vacillate.
-Another point of variation is how well-considered the judgement is: some people judge rather intuitively, while others engage in elaborate contemplation.
+Another point of variation is how well considered the judgement is: some people judge rather intuitively, while others engage in elaborate contemplation.
 Furthermore, appraisals of life are probably not always equally appropriate.
 Like any perception they can be distorted in various ways, such as by mis-attribution and self-deceit.
 This is commonly referred to as 'false happiness'.
 Distorted judgements of life are clearly less valuable as an indicator of apparent quality of life.
 Nevertheless, inappropriate happiness is still happiness.
 Unlike most philosophers, I do not preserve the word for denoting the 'truly good'.

-3. MEASUREMENT OF HAPPINESS
+§ 2 MEASUREMENT OF HAPPINESS

-In the 1960's, happiness became a common topic in survey research.
-That development was accompanied by a sharp discussion about the validity of survey questions about the matter.
-It was doubted that happiness can be measured at all by means of standard interviews or questionnaires.
+It is commonly assumed that happiness cannot be quantified and compared across time and nations like GNP.
+Yet happiness can be measured by asking citizens how much they enjoy life.
+In fact, happiness became a common topic in survey research since the 1960's.
+That development was accompanied by a sharp discussion about the validity of survey questions.
+It was doubted that happiness could be measured at all by means of standard interviews or questionnaires.

-Measurement has long been understood as 'objective' and 'external' assessment, analogous to the measurement of blood-pressure by a doctor.
-By now we know that happiness cannot be measured that way.
+Measurement has long been understood as 'objective' and 'external' assessment, analogous to the measurement of blood pressure by a doctor.
+By now, we know that happiness cannot be measured that way.
 Steady physiological correlates have not been discovered, and probably never will be.
 Nor have any overt behaviors been found to be consistently linked to inner enjoyment of life.
 Like most attitudinal phenomena, happiness is only partially reflected in behavior.
 Though some social behaviors tend to be more frequent among the happy (active, outgoing, friendly), such conduct is also observed among unhappy persons.
 Likewise, non-verbal behaviors such as frequent smiling or enthusiastic movements appear to be only modestly related to self-reports of happiness.
 Consequently, estimates of someone's happiness by his peers are often wrong.
 Suicidal behavior is probably more indicative of happiness.
 Almost all people who attempt or commit suicide are quite unhappy.
 However, not all the unhappy seek resort to suicide.
 In fact, only a fraction does.